pmacn/Krav/CONTRIBUTING.md

 ```
 git clone git@github.com:pmacn/Require.That.git Require.That
 ```
-* Make sure the project builds and all tests pass on your machine (I'll include a fancy build script later, for now just build and run tests however you usually do it).
+* Make sure the project builds and all tests pass on your machine by running `build.bat`.

 ## Making Changes